jonegil/gui-with-gio/egg_timer/01_empty_window.md

    This is deeper than you might realize.
 Because, even if your app today is single-platform, your *skillset* is now multi-platform.
    *"We should port to mac"* Consider it done! *"Hot startup seeking app- and desktop experts*" No problem. *"Who here knows tvOS"* You do.
-   *"The pilot died, can anyone land this plane*" ... ok, maybe not, but the point still stand.
+   *"The pilot died, can anyone land this plane*" ... ok, maybe not, but the point still stands.
 The diversity of Gio is nothing less than amazing.

 2. The **event loop** in the goroutine